kvfi/old_kvfi/content/About.md

 layout: page
 title: About myself
 slug: About
-subtitle: Everything important you need to know about the author of this blog
+subtitle: Everything important you need to know about the author of this site
 published: 2008-03-09
 updated: 2016-07-15
 progress: continuous